NVIDIA/aistore/api/README.md

 ___

 #### DestroyLocalBucket
-Removes a local bucket using its name as the identifier
+Removes an ais bucket using its name as the identifier

 ##### Parameters
 | Name       | Type         | Description                                                                           |